Kitware/SMTK/doc/userguide/attribute/file-syntax.rst

 .. list-table:: XML Attributes for <AttDef> Element
    :widths: 10 40
    :header-rows: 1
+   :class: smtk-xml-att-table

    * - XML Attribute
      - Description

    * - Type
-     - String value representing the attribute definition type
+     - String value representing the attribute definition type being defined.

-       being defined.
 (Required).

-       Note that this value should be unique with respects to all other definitions

-       being defined with this section as well as all definitions being included

-       via the Includes XML Element (See `Includes Section`_)
+       Note that this value should be unique with respects to all other definitions being defined with this section as well as all definitions being included via the Includes XML Element (See `Includes Section`_)

    * - BaseType
-     - String value representing the attribute defintion that this defintion
+     - String value representing the attribute defintion that this definition is derived from.

-       is derived from (Optional).
+       (Optional)

-       Note that the base definition must be defined prior to this definition

-       either in section or in the Includes Section.
+       Note that the base definition must be defined prior to this definition either in section or in the Includes Section.

    * - Label
      - String value representing the name display in a GUI (Optional)

-       Note that is not specified, the Type value is displayed
+       Note that if not specified, the Type value is displayed.

    * - Version
-     - Integer value representing the "version" of the definition (Optional)
+     - Integer value representing the "version" of the definition.
+       (Optional)

        This is used for versioning the definition.
-If not specified

-       0 is assumed.
+       If not specified then 0 is assumed.

    * - Abstract
-     - Boolean value used to indicate if the definition is abstract
+     - Boolean value used to indicate if the definition is abstract or not.

-       or not (Optional).
+       (Optional)

-       If not specified, the definition is not abstract
+       If not specified, the definition is not abstract.
        Note that abstract definitions can not generate attributes.

    * - AdvanceLevel
-     - Integer value used to indicate the advance level associated

-       with the definition and the attrubutes it generates.
-(Optional).
+     - Integer value used to indicate the advance level associated with the definition and the attributes it generates.
+       (Optional)

-       This value should match one of the advance values

-       defined in the `Advance Level Section`_.
-If not
+       This value should match one of the advance values defined in the `Advance Level Section`_.

-       specified, 0 is assumed.
+       If not specified, 0 is assumed.

    * - Unique
-     - Boolean value used to indicate if the attributes this definition

-       generates are unique with respects to the model entities it
+     - Boolean value used to indicate if the attributes this definition generates are unique with respects to the model entities it associated with.

-       associated with.
-A model entity can only have one unique

-       attribute of a given type associated with it (Optional).
+       A model entity can only have one unique attribute of a given type associated with it.
+       (Optional)

-       If not specified, the definition is assumed to be not unique.
+       If not specified, the definition is assumed to be non-unique.

    * - Nodal
-     - Boolean value used to indicate if the attribute effects the nodes of

-       the analysis mesh or the elements (Optional).
+     - Boolean value used to indicate if the attribute effects the nodes of the analysis mesh or the elements.
+       (Optional)

        If not specified the definition's attributes are not nodal.

    * - Associations
-     - String value indicating what type of model entities this definition's

-       attributes can be associated on (Optional).
+     - String value indicating what type of model entities this definition's attributes can be associated on.
+       (Optional)

-       The information is represented as a string consisting of

-       a set of the following characters:
+       The information is represented as a string consisting of a set of the following characters separated by vertical bars (|):

-       v (vertices), e (edges), f (faces), r (volumetric regions), m(model), g(groups).
+       v (vertices)

+       e (edges)

+       f (faces)

+       r (volumetric regions)

+       m (model)

+       g (groups)

+       An example would be "e|f" for an attribute which may be associated with both edges and faces.
-       If not specified the definition's attributes can not be associated

-       with any model entities.
+       If not specified, the definition's attributes can not be associated with any model entities.

    * - NotApplicationColor
-     - String value representing the color to be used when coloring

-       model entities  that are not associated with this definition's attribute.
+     - String value representing the color to be used when coloring model entities  that are not associated with this definition's attribute.
+       (Optional)

-       The format is "r, g, b" where r, g, and b are a value between 0 and 1
+       The format is "r, g, b" where r, g, and b are a value between 0 and 1 inclusive.

-       inclusive (Optional)

-       If not specified its value is 0, 0, 0, 0
+       If not specified its value is 0, 0, 0.

    * - Default Color
-     - String value representing the color to be used when coloring

-       model entities  that are associated with this definition's

-       attribute by default.
+     - String value representing the color to be used when coloring model entities  that are associated with this definition's attribute by default.
+       (Optional)

-       The format is "r, g, b" where r, g, and b are a value between 0 and 1
+       The format is "r, g, b" where r, g, and b are a value between 0 and 1 inclusive.

-       inclusive (Optional)

-       If not specified its value is 0, 0, 0, 0
+       If not specified its value is 0, 0, 0.

 Item Definitions Format
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^